 Instructions

-- Preheat oven to 350 degrees.
-Lightly coat a 9×13 baking dish with cooking spray.
+- Preheat the oven to 350°F. Lightly coat a 9×13 baking dish with cooking spray.
+Set aside.

-- Mix graham cracker crumbs and butter in a bowl, mix until fully blended.
-Press crust into the bottom of your 9×13 pan.
-Refrigerate while making the filling.
+- Mix the graham cracker crumbs and butter in a bowl until fully blended and wet like sand.
+Press the crust into the bottom of the prepared pan.
+Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl using an electric hand mixer, cream together softened cream cheese cubes and sugar until fully blended, approximately 2 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl using an electric hand mixer, cream together the cream cheese cubes sugar until light and fluffy, approximately 2 minutes.

-- Add peppermint extract and sour cream, continue to beat until blended.
-Add eggs, one at a time, until fully blended.
+- Add the peppermint extract and sour cream, continue to beat until blended.
+Add the eggs, one at a time, until fully blended.

-- Pour half of batter on top of graham cracker crust, spreading evenly.
+- Pour half of the batter on top of graham cracker crust, spreading evenly.
 Add green food coloring to the remaining batter, blend until fully incorporated.
 It should be a light, minty green.
-Spread the remaining batter on top of the white layer.
+Gently spread the remaining batter on top of the white layer using an offset spatula.

 - Fill a large roasting pan with about 1/2 inch of water.
 Set the 9×13 pan into the water.
 A water bath will prevent your cheesecake from getting dry, brittle and cracking.

 - Place the roasting pan with cheesecake bars, into the oven.
 Bake for 30-35 minutes, or until the center is set.
-You can lightly touch it with your finger and if it jiggles like JELLO, it needs more time.
+You can lightly touch it with your finger and if it jiggles, it needs more time.
 If the top starts to brown, lightly cover with a piece of aluminum foil.

 - Remove and allow to cool.
 Place pan into the refrigerator for a minimum of four hours.
 To cut, fill a cup with hot water, place knife into cup and then cut.
 Store leftovers in the refrigerator.